 What about tracking the nanny’s hours?
 What is required?

 Fair Labor Standards Act (FLSA) states that due to the nature of their work and duties, nannies and other household workers are employees, are hourly workers, and are covered by minimum wage and overtime laws.
-The FLSA requires employers to maintain accurate and complete contemporaneous nanny time records for tracking hours worked by an employee.
+The FLSA requires employers to maintain accurate and complete contemporaneous time records for tracking hours worked by an employee.

 When tracking hours worked, include the following:

 All hours on duty, including meal time if the employee is required to remain at the premises during meals.

 Time when children are in school IF nanny is required to be “on call” for any emergencies such as early dismissal, child sick at school, etc.

 In general, hours worked includes all time that the employee is required to be at the employer’s home and all time that the employee is required to be ‘on call’ in the course of his/her duties.

 These rules are governed by the » Fair Labor Standards Act.
 As a practical matter, very few (if any) families have a time clock or time cards.
 Failure to track hours worked, however, leaves the family exposed to adverse action by a former nanny or housekeeper when a dispute occurs.
 The burden of proof of nanny time tracking in a dispute falls on the family.
 Many families utilize a Nanny Log and put this document to use for tracking hours worked and as an expense tracking tool.
 Still others utilize a calendar tool such as a Month-at-a-Glance style calendar booklet, as it is easy to stow in a drawer and keep for future reference.